emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Disabling ads removes new tab/window popups, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌
 1. Site does not have watch parties. ❌

 ***
-## NEPU
-### Score: 12/20
-1. Has movies, TV, anime, 1080p, but no adjustable quality or subtitles. 🟡
-1. They remove broken links, main player can't fail, so no server switching needed. ✔️
-1. Site does have episode auto-next across all servers. ✔️
-1. Sites UI and player are both good, feel modern. ✔️
-1. Site tracks last thing watched, but is otherwise lacking watch lists and history. ❌
-1. Site has some sorting options, but more content discoverability options would be nice. 🟡
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player. ✔️
-1. Site does not have watch parties. ❌

-***
-## PoorFlix
-### Score: 12/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. They remove broken links, main player can't fail, so no server switching needed. ✔️
-1. Site does not have episode auto-next. ❌
-1. Sites UI feels very modern and unique. ✔️
-1. Site does not have watch lists, continue watching or history. ❌
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Disabling ads in settings removes new tab/window popups, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player. ✔️
-1. Site does not have watch parties. ❌

-***